 Getting to St-Jean de Luz

 Traveling by train in France is almost always the best way to go, as the TGV (high-speed train) can whisk you from Paris to southern France in just a few short hours.
-Saint-Jean-de-Luz is on the main Paris-Madrid line and there are 5 high-speed TGV trains a day leaving from Paris.
+Saint-Jean-de-Luz is on the main Paris-Madrid line and there are five high-speed TGV trains a day leaving from Paris.

 photos by mikeyb50, one day in my garden, cacahouette